 42nd Highlanders in the film.
 Later Wayne would assume the role of leading man to McLagen’s supporting roles)

-Victor Andrew de Bier McLaglen was born in Tunbridge Wells, Kent, England on 10 December 1886 .
-His father Andrew, a
+Victor Andrew de Bier McLaglen was born in Tunbridge Wells, Kent, England on 10 December 1886.
+His father Andrew, an

-Anglican bishop, moved the family to South Africa when McLaglen was a child.
+Anglican bishop, moved the family to South Africa for a time when McLaglen was a child.

-the hopes of seeing action in South Africa.
-His service papers describe him as being 5 feet 11 1/2 inches tall and 144 pounds at
+South Africa during the closing stages of the Anglo-Boer War.
+His service papers describe him as being 5 feet 11 1/2 inches tall and

-the time of his attestation with the 1st Life Guards on July 3, 1901.
-The papers also state that he had previous military service
+144 pounds at the time of his attestation with the 1st Life Guards on July 3, 1901.
+The papers also state that he had previous

-McLaglen's older brother Sydney Temple Leopold McLaglen, had enlisted in the Royal Horse Artillery and was also discharged
+McLaglen's older brother Sydney Temple Leopold McLaglen had earlier enlisted in the Royal Horse Artillery and was discharged

-in 1900 for having enlisted while under age.
-Perhaps over eagerness ran in the family.
+in 1900 also for having enlisted while underage.
+Perhaps a streak of martial over eagerness ran in the family.